jupyterhub/jupyterhub/docs/source/reference/server-api.md

 }
 ```

-progress
-: integer, 0-100
+__progress:__ integer, 0-100.

-message
-: string message describing progress stages
+__message:__ string message describing progress stages.

-ready
-: present and true only for the last event when the server is ready
+__ready:__ present and true only for the last event when the server is ready.

-url
-: only present if `ready` is true; will be the server's url
+__url:__ only present if `ready` is true; it will be the server's url.

-the progress API can be used even with fully ready servers.
+The progress API can be used even with fully ready servers.
 If the server is ready,
-there will only be one event that looks like:
+there will only be one event that looks like this:

 ```json
 {